binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 It is the practices (formed by habit) of Professional Developer that:

-1. provide the entire Development Team assurity that the software satisfies the requirements of the specification at all times
+1. Provide the entire Development Team assurity that the software satisfies the requirements of the specification at all times.
-2. allow The Development Team to run at a sustainable pace
+2. Allow The Development Team to run at a sustainable pace.
-3. provide confidence in ongoing future estimations due to less surprises
+3. Provide confidence in ongoing future estimations due to less surprises.
-4. produce code that everyone wants to work with
+4. Produce code that everyone wants to work with.
-5. produce less error prone software that does what it says it will do on the box.
+5. Produce less error prone software that does what it says it will do on the box.

 #### Scrum Teams can Fail Too